uhcs2320/hwSix/README.md

 ## Program specification

-The main program should be called `devhire` and the syntax in which it will be tested is as follows:
+The main program should be called `leaflead` and the syntax in which it will be tested is as follows:

 `./leaflead "input=FILENAME"`